Tullio Farabola: The Historical Photographic Archive

-At the beginning of the 1960s Farabola began organizing a historical photographic archive, one of the most complete and best organized in the country.
+In the early 1960s, Farabola began systematically organizing a historical photographic archive, which would become one of the most comprehensive and well-structured in Italy.

+Interest in images of Fascism and the war increased markedly around 1960, on the twentieth anniversary of Italy’s entry into the conflict.
+Responding to this demand, Farabola expanded the archive through significant acquisitions.

-On the occasion of the twentieth anniversary of the Italian declaration of war, in 1960, interest of the press grew in images of fascism and war.
-Later, given the interest of the market, the archive was supplemented by acquisitions of material from other archives.
-The first important acquisition was the archive of the VEDO Agency of Adolfo Porry Pastorel, which took place in the mid-1950s.
-Later the archives of Mario Agosto, photographer of the "Italia" Navigation Company (transatlantic liners Conte Grande, Rex, Andrea Doria, Michelangelo and Raffaello), of the portraitists Arturo Ermini and Attilio Badodi, of Giuseppe Felici, (photographer accredited to the Holy See from 1920 to 1970) were acquired.
-In 1960, photographs of World War II were acquired from foreign agencies and published in the main Italian weeklies.
-The initiative was very successful and led to enrich the historical archive.
-Images of the two world wars were purchased from the archive of the Imperial War Museum in London.
-It was the first photographic material of the Second World War to be imported into Italy.
-It included aerial shots of the RAF with bombed cities.
-In Berlin an exchange was made between Italian photos of fascism and German photos of Nazism.
-Thus were acquired the photos of Hitler taken by Heinrich Hoffmann, some photos of Manfred von Richthofen (the "Red Baron"), of Göring, the hyperinflation of the Weimar republic and other photos of great historical interest.
-The creation, development and management of the historical archive was largely handled by Alberto Crivelli, collaborator with the agency since 1948 and its director from the death of Tullio Farabola until 1990.
+Among the earliest and most important was the archive of the VEDO Agency, founded by Adolfo Porry Pastorel, acquired in the mid-1950s.
+This was followed by the archives of Mario Agosto—photographer for the “Italia” Navigation Company (transatlantic liners Conte Grande, Rex, Andrea Doria, Michelangelo and Raffaello), of the portraitists Arturo Ermini, Attilio Badodi and Giuseppe Felici, official photographer to the Holy See from 1920 to 1970).
+In 1960, Farabola also began acquiring photographs of the Second World War from foreign agencies, subsequently publishing them in major Italian weeklies.
+The initiative proved highly successful and further enriched the archive.

+Particularly significant were acquisitions from the Imperial War Museum in London, which included aerial photographs taken by the Royal Air Force of bombed cities—among the first such materials to be imported into Italy.
+In Berlin, exchanges were arranged between Italian photographs of Fascism and German images of Nazism, leading to the acquisition of photographs by Heinrich Hoffmann depicting Adolf Hitler, as well as images of Hermann Göring, Manfred von Richthofen (the “Red Baron”), and scenes of hyperinflation in the Weimar Republic.
+The creation, expansion and management of the historical archive was largely handled by Alberto Crivelli, a collaborator of the agency since 1948 and its director from Farabola's death until 1990.

-The activity of Tullio Farabola has been documented by numerous publications which focus mainly on news photos, and on the historical archive but there is no publication dealing with the activity carried out in the studio.
+Tullio Farabola's work has been documented by numerous publications which have focused mainly on his photojournalism, and on the historical archive while his studio activity has received comparatively little scholarly attention.

 Tullio Farabola died in Milan on 11 December 1983.

-Some images from his archive are still visible on the A.F.
-Archivi Farabola, whose activity is aimed at the recovery, conservation and digitization of his images.
+Today, part of his photographic legacy remains accessible through the A.F.
+Archivi Farabola, whose work is dedicated to the preservation, restoration, and digitization of his images.